 Pre-employment transition services provide opportunities for students with disabilities to learn through work and education.
 These services are coordinated by a VR counselor.
 For more information, see the Pre-Employment Transition Services page at Idaho Division of Vocational Rehabilitation.

 Additional resources for youth with disabilities who are in transition

-- Yes!
-Youth Employment Solutions Center website for youth / young adult job seekers with disabilities and their families, provides information and resources on everything from youth learning how to be their own best advocate to understanding the impact of Social Security benefits on employment.
+- Say Yes!
+To Employment - this website is for job seekers and their families looking for information on what to consider during the employment search process, including learning to be your own self advocate to understanding the Social Security benefits on employments.